Yebin-Bae/Youtube-Channel-Analysis/README.md

 - Subscribers: The number of subscribets gained from the video
 - Impressions: The number of times the video thumbnail was shown to viewers
 - Impressions click-through rate (%): The percentage of impressions that resulted in views (i.e., how often viewers clicked after seeing the thumbnail)

+# Metadata Information
+This meta data was collected from my own Youtube Channel 'BinnieBae' which means this is not a fictional data.
+I am very welcome if you visit my channel!
+Enjoy🎥